This July 1996 issue of Nintendo Magazine System (NMS – the UK’s official Nintendo Magazine at the time) was unearthed by us the other day.

-We’ve kept it well preserved (sort of) since it was published – it was the first proper magazine Mr. Wapojif bought, which was on a day off from school as he was ill.
+We’ve kept it well preserved (sort of) since it was published.
+It was the first proper magazine Mr. Wapojif bought, which was on a day off from school as he was ill due to scurvy.

 The latter was surreal, controversial, and didn’t pay too much attention to games, the former was good fun but generic; being the official magazine, some of its reviews seemed to be bumped up to encourage readers to buy mediocre games.

 Two decades later, I’ve no idea what these guys are up to, but this is the interesting thing about journalism – a magazine such as this, which will mean nothing to them now, has a lot of meaning for Mr. Wapojif.

 There was a big emphasis on fun and no one took anything too seriously, unlike magazines such as Edge which can often be intensely serious and pretentious.
 NMS simply did what Nintendo’s games do – be a lot of fun, and this was thanks to Upchurch’s guidance.

 The quality plunged downhill as the order came through to make the copy “trendy” – as a result, content was filled with gems such as “yer godda do this” etc. to tap into da yoof.

 By then it was the N64 era – bored with NOM’s dribble, Mr. Wapojif turned to the brilliant N64 Magazine from 1998 onwards.
 Even a letter from NOM requesting him to extend his subscription couldn’t deter him.

 Issue #46 Reviews

 The main review in this issue is for Super Mario RPG.
 Scoring 90%, and now regarded as another Nintendo masterpiece, it seems weird this game was never released outside of Japan and America.

 Back in ’96, there were still remnants of the NES era habit of ramping up the difficulty to make games last longer, but T-HQ was being a lazy here.

-There’s also Dragonheart on the GameBoy!
+There’s also Dragonheart on the Game Boy!
 If anyone remembers this 1995 movie, it was a big deal at the time as CGI special effects were still relatively new.
 Sean Connery voiced the Scottish dragon in the film and it starred Dennis Quaid, too.